 The results presented in Table 2.6 are presented graphically in Figure 8 to illustrate any trends.
-The results indicate that concentrations of nitrogen dioxide measured across Midlothian were either relatively constant or slightly increasing up to 2007 with a decrease during the later part of 2008 at most diffusion tube locations.
+The results indicate that concentrations of nitrogen dioxide measured across Midlothian were either relatively constant or slightly increasing up to 2007, with a decrease during the later part of 2008 at most diffusion tube locations.
 The table also indicates that there was a further decrease in concentrations in 2009 at diffusion tube locations in Dalkeith, due to the opening of the Dalkeith Bypass, with a small reduction in 2010.
 A slight increase in some locations was noted in 2011 but this decreased again in 2012.
 These sites were considered to have been adversely affected by traffic diversions during the refurbishment of Dalkeith High Street in 2011.
+In 2014 measured concentrations of nitrogen dioxide remained fairly constant or dropped slightly, with the exception of location ND1 (Newmills Road, Dalkeith).
+Some temporary traffic lights associated with road works had been in place previously at the junction between Newmills Road and London Road.
+This location will be monitored closely throughout 2015.

-^{} diffusion tube location moved during 2009 (see Figure 3)
+^{} diffusion tube location (ED1) moved during 2009 (see Figure 3 for new location)